 Fear never interfered with my actions.

 I believed order mattered.
+I believed people who broke rules should be ready for the consequences.
 That made me the kind of kid teachers and classmates trusted to enforce rules, and I got elected more than once because of it.

 So, I was a rule follower, but I still confronted people.